 Spain is one of the hottest travel destinations on this planet.
 Although it was only in the late 60’s when the Spanish tourist industry started to grow as dictator Franco decided to open the country and liberalism started creeping in, Spain is nowadays one of the most visited countries.

 Today Spain is ranked second in the world, in terms of being a foreign tourist destination.

-With millions of visitors in 2015, it was the third most-visited country in the world.
+With millions of visitors every year, it was the third most-visited country in the world.
 And with the crisis in several Arab countries, former coveted travel destinations, Spain’s popularity is only growing more.

 I can’t wait to read about yours in the comment form!

 Thanks to affiliate links, I pay my bills.
 If you make a purchase through them, I may receive a small commission at no cost to you.
 As an Amazon Associate I earn from qualifying purchases.
 All opinions are always mine.
 Merci!

 ✈ Book cheap flights to Spain with Skyscanner

 ➳ Find the best hotels in Spain with Trivago

 ❖ Rent a car with the best discounts with DiscoverCars